$0 Ohio Adoption Quick-Start Checklist

 The Ohio Adoption Grant offers three payment tiers based on adoption type:

 There is no household income cap.
 A family earning $200,000 a year in Dublin is as eligible as a kinship caregiver in Appalachian Ohio on a fixed income.
-The only requirement is that the adoption was finalized after January 1, 2023, in an Ohio Probate Court, and that the child was under 18 at the time of the final decree.
+The research reports identify finalization after January 1, 2023 as the key date; confirm the current residency, age, and application requirements with DCY before relying on a tier.

 Who Qualifies